beepscore/UnicodeConverter/README.md

 # Purpose
-Convert from UTF-8 to UTF-32 without using standard "Unicode conversion faculties".
+Convert from UTF-8 to UTF-32 without using standard Unicode conversion faculties.

 # Results